 A longer winter break6th January 2010

 The only other trot of note was an afternoon jaunt around by Kilmeedy on an increasingly foggy New Year’s Day.
-Though I gained some height, the lack of visibility meant that wide ranging views were out of the question so I contented myself to decent progress along largely ice-free and dry roads with little or no traffic on them.
-It was but an unremarkable few hours out in the cold air apart from the sight of a pair of swans in the River Deel near Belville.
+Though I gained some height, the lack of visibility meant that wide-ranging views were out of the question so I contented myself with decent progress along largely ice-free and dry roads with little or no traffic on them.
+It was, but an unremarkable few hours out in the cold air apart from the sight of a pair of swans in the River Deel near Belville.
 Even so, it was a good way to let the mind loose to lose any stresses and strains that had been collecting.

 The second occupier of any free moments was a volume that I picked up a while back and lay on my reading list before I got around to it.
 Joseph Murphy’s At the Edge does fit in rather better on a blog full of walking trip reports than a tome on canal boating and it has its own soul too.
 The backbone of the thing is a walk along the coasts of Ireland and Scotland from Kerry to Lewis made by someone who feels that he has lost a little something of his Irish heritage.
 Along the way, he gets to pondering Gaelic culture and the differences between Ireland become apparent with the emptiness of Scotland contrasting with an Ireland peopled with obliging folk; interlopers who fail to engage with their Scottish surroundings stick out like sore thumbs later on in the narrative.
-It may be that I have developed a beady eye with all my online scribblings but there were times when typographical errors intruded on any sense of reverie (I know that I’m only human so please let me know privately about any failings of my own making).
-Clearly, a spot of improvement on the proof reading side is needed on the part of the publishers and the author.
-Even with intrusions, the explorations of exile and connectedness drew me in as the journey continued; I suppose that my being an Irishman living and working in England had something to do with this though my affinity for the places visited along the way may have helped too.
+While I may have developed a beady eye with all my online scribblings, there were times when perceived typographical errors intruded on any sense of reverie (I know that I’m only human, so please let me know privately about any failings of my own making).
+Clearly, a spot of improvement on the proofreading side is needed on the part of the publishers and the author.
+Even with intrusions, the explorations of exile and connectedness drew me in as the journey continued; I suppose that my being an Irishman living and working in England had something to do with this, though my affinity for the places visited along the way may have helped too.

 With all this reading about a country to which I haven’t done justice in walking terms, you might think that 2010 is set to be a year when Ireland might see more of me.
 That, however, is not mine to see.
-The start of any year usually is like beginning with a blank slate but 2010 seems to be more wide open than other years.
+The start of any year usually is like beginning with a blank slate, but 2010 seems more wide open than other years.
 While grand designs are not my style, I am more inclined to avoid them this year than I otherwise might do.
-It is going to be a case of meeting the future one day at a time and seeing where things take me from here.
+It will be a case of meeting the future one day at a time and seeing where things take me from here.